 Tip 3: Add Racial Diversity to your Space

 Instead of just picking up the first book off the shelf, add books with racially diverse characters and multicultural toys to your home.
 If your child isn’t drawn to them at first, that may be an internal racial bias that needs some push back.
 Intentionally pick up the toys and sit down to play with your child.
 Make a safe space to talk about the differences your child is observing.
+Make racial diversity a part of your child’s everyday life.

 Tip 4: Emphasize the Beauty of Diversity